Umagang Kay Ganda: Broadcast

-In some provinces at 7:00 AM, ABS-CBN Regional Network Group would cut this program mid-way (without any notice) to air sixty minutes of provincial morning programming.
+In some provinces at 6:15 AM, ABS-CBN Regional Network Group would cut this program mid-way (without any notice) to air forty-five minutes of provincial morning programming.
 Each local morning program, produced by their respective news departments, features news and features related to its target regional audience.
 Due to the network's shutdown, these regional programs were then aired on their respective Facebook pages and YouTube at 7:00 AM, until their last broadcasts aired on August 28, 2020.